loda-lang/loda-programs/programs/oeis/list2.md

 * [A211715](http://oeis.org/A211715) ([L08 program](A211715.asm)): Number of (n+1) X (n+1) -11..11 symmetric matrices with every 2 X 2 subblock having sum zero and two or four distinct values.
 * [A211813](http://oeis.org/A211813) ([L23 program](A211813.asm)): Number of (n+1) X (n+1) -10..10 symmetric matrices with every 2 X 2 subblock having sum zero and two distinct values.
 * [A211837](http://oeis.org/A211837) ([L20 program](A211837.asm)): Number of nonnegative integer arrays of length n+4 with new values 0 upwards introduced in order, no three adjacent elements equal, and containing the value n+1.
+* [A211899](http://oeis.org/A211899) ([L10 program](A211899.asm)): Number of triangular n X n X n arrays colored with integers 0 upwards introduced in row major order, with no element equal to any neighbor, and containing the value n(n+1)/2-2.
 * [A211905](http://oeis.org/A211905) ([L18 program](A211905.asm)): Number of lower triangular n X n arrays colored with integers 0 upwards introduced in row major order, with no element equal to any horizontal or vertical neighbor, and containing the value n(n+1)/2-2.
 * [A211911](http://oeis.org/A211911) ([L11 program](A211911.asm)): Number of lower triangular n X n arrays colored with integers 0 upwards introduced in row major order, with no element equal to any horizontal, vertical, diagonal or antidiagonal neighbor, and containing the value n(n+1)/2-2.
 * [A212012](http://oeis.org/A212012) ([L11 program](A212012.asm)): Triangle read by rows in which row n lists the number of states of the subshells of the n-th shell of the nuclear shell model ordered by energy level in increasing order.